Dispersion stabilized molecules: Stabilization through dispersion

 Dispersion interactions are a stabilizing force arising from quantum mechanical electron correlation.
 Although quantum mechanical in nature, the energy of dispersion interactions can be approximated classically, showing a R−6 dependence on the distance between two atoms.
 This distance dependence helps make dispersion interactions weak for individual atoms and has led to dispersion effects being historically neglected in molecular chemistry.
 However, in larger molecules dispersion effects can become significant.
 Dispersion forces in molecular chemistry are most apparent in molecules with large, bulky functional groups.
 Dispersion stabilization is often signified by atomic contacts below their van der Waals radii in a molecule's crystal structure.
-Especially for H•••H contacts between bulky, rigid, polarizable groups, short contacts may indicate that a dispersion force is overcoming the Pauli repulsion present between the two H atoms.
+Especially for H•••H contacts between bulky, rigid, and polarizable groups, short contacts may indicate that a dispersion force is overcoming the Pauli repulsion present between the two H atoms.

 Dispersion forces stabilizing a reactive moiety within a molecule is distinct from using steric bulk to protect that reactive moiety.
 Adding "steric hindrance" to a molecule's reactive site through bulky groups is a common strategy in molecular chemistry to stabilize reactive moieties within a molecule.
 In this case bulky ligands like terphenyls, bulky alkoxides, aryl-substituted NHCs, etc. serve as a protective wrapper on the molecule.
 Under the steric hindrance model, the filled orbitals of a bulky group repel other molecules and/or functional groups through Pauli repulsion.
 These bulky groups inhibit the approach to a molecule's reactive site, kinetically stabilizing the molecule.
 By contrast dispersion stabilization occurs when these bulky ligands form energetically favorable non-covalent interactions.
 In molecules where dispersion forces are a dominant factor, the attractive interactions between bulky groups is greater than repulsive interactions between the groups, providing overall thermodynamic stability to the molecule.
 Although dispersion stabilization and steric hindrance are distinct, dispersion stabilized molecules frequently benefit from steric protection of the molecule's reactive moiety.